 The fundamental difference among the new Obamacare health plans is the percentage of covered medical costs paid by the health plan.
 The Bronze Plan pays 60% of typical medical costs while the other Obamacare health plans pay a higher percentage of these costs.

 The first Open Enrollment period for the new Affordable Care Act health plans began October 1, 2013.
-The coverage for plans enrolled in during 2013 began January 1, 2014.
-Open enrollment this year ends March 31, 2014.
+This year's open enrollment ended March 31, 2014.
+The next open enrollment period will be from November 15, 2014 to February 15, 2015.
 See our Open Enrollment article for more information.